HopSoft-Tech/memorycard-flipgame/README.md

 # memorycard-flipgame
-This Game was built with Vanilla Javascript, Css and Html
+This Game was built with Vanilla Javascript, Css and Html.
+With a Timer Functionality